arathivariar/wordle/README.md

 # Design:

-The flowchart for the application made using Lucidcharts is as shown below:
+The flowchart for the application is as shown below:

 ![Flowchart](assets/screenshots/flowchart.jpg)